jannathh/A-Maze-Me/README.md

 3. Navigate through the maze and reach the goal as fast as possible!
 4. Check your ranking on the leaderboard.

+## 🎛️ Arduino Joystick Module
+The **Arduino-based joystick module** allows for smooth and responsive player movement within the maze.
+The joystick data is read by an Arduino script and sent to Unity via serial communication, ensuring real-time interaction between hardware and software.

+To use the Arduino joystick code:
+1. Navigate to the `ArduinoJoystick` folder in the repository.
+2. Open the `.ino` file in the **Arduino IDE**.
+3. Connect your Arduino to your computer via USB.
+4. Upload the script to the Arduino board.
+5. Ensure the correct COM port is selected in Unity for communication.

 ## 🤝 Contributing
 We welcome contributions!
 Follow these steps:
 1. Fork the repository.